leanprover/theorem_proving_in_lean/inductive_types.rst

 Defining the Natural Numbers
 ----------------------------

-The inductively defined types we have seen so far are "flat": constructors wrap data and insert it into a type, and the corresponding recursor unpacks the data and acts on it.
+The inductively defined types we have seen so far are "flat": constructors wrap data and insert them into a type, and the corresponding recursor unpacks the data and acts on them.
 Things get much more interesting when the constructors act on elements of the very type being defined.
 A canonical example is the type ``nat`` of natural numbers:

 .. code-block:: lean